emilymcdaniel/Credit_Risk_Analysis/README.md

 -----

 # Summary:
-The machine learning models' reuslts demonstrate that the manner in which data is handled will affect the credit-worthiness determination.
+The machine learning models' results demonstrate that the manner in which data is handled will affect the credit-worthiness determination.

 ## Model Recommendation
-Based on the scores above, the BalanacedRandomForestClassifier shows the best outcomes.
-Not only are the numbers showing great scores, but they are consistent.
+Based on the scores above, the BalancedRandomForestClassifier shows the best outcomes.
+Not only are the numbers showing great scores, but the predicted and true results are consistent.